srenner/AutoCAN_SensorHub/README.md

 # AutoCAN_SensorHub
 Automotive sensor hub using Arduino.
+Simplifies wiring and communication when adding multiple aftermarket sensors to a vehicle.
+Outputs data to the CAN bus to be used by the ECU or other microcontrollers, and analog outputs to be used by traditional gauges.

 Development Hardware
 -